-Our online gold purity calculator will offer quick answers to your calculation and conversion needs.
+Our online gold purity calculator will answer your calculation and conversion needs quickly.
 With this calculator, you can calculate the percentage of pure gold by entering the karat value visible on your gold jewellery piece.
-Use the calculator to enter any Karat value from 1 to 24 and get it quickly converted into percentage of pure gold.
+Use the calculator to enter any Karat value from 1 to 24 and convert it into a percentage of pure gold.

 Another way some jewellers mark their gold jewellery is by using parts-per-thousand numbers instead of karats.
 This parts-per-thousand value can be converted to a percentage by dividing by 10.
 For instance, the parts-per-thousand mark 585 means that the jewellery contains 58.5% pure gold.

 For example, if you know that a gold item is 18 karats, divide 18 by 24.
 You have 0.75.
 And multiplied by 100 is equal to 75% of gold content.

 To weigh your gold, you will need a sensitive scale.
 Usually, gold is measured in grams, but many jewellers and gold dealers use troy ounces and pennyweights.
 So, in some cases, you might need to convert your measurements to these units.
 For instance, we have different types of gold jewellery, such as: